gaphor/gaphor.github.io/_posts/2024-07-28-meson-python-pdm.md

 [meson-python](https://mesonbuild.com/meson-python/) comes in: it provides the glue to seamlessly run Meson builds from a Python context.

+meson-python is the build system of choice for well known libraries such as [NumPy](https://github.com/numpy/numpy) and [Pandas](https://github.com/pandas-dev/pandas/).

 ## Meson

 Meson is a generic build tool.
 It can be used to build code for many languages, including C, Rust, and Python.
 It